hckuo145/fake-span-detection/README.md

 ## Dataset
-The noise and impulse response dataset cab be download from open resources:
+The noise and impulse response dataset can be download from open resources:
 * MUSAN dataset: https://www.openslr.org/17/
 * the simulated RIR dataset: https://www.openslr.org/26/